Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast

 The African Lovegrass Control Program:

-• Reduces the cost of controlling infestations on your property.
+• reduces the cost of controlling infestations on your property.

-• Reduces the impact of African lovegrass to your farm productivity.
+• reduces the impact of African lovegrass to your farm productivity.

-• Supports you to take control and manage African lovegrass infestations on your property.
+• supports you to take control and manage African lovegrass infestations on your property.

-• Helps you meet your responsibility to control African lovegrass on your property under the Landscape South Australia Act 2019.
+• helps you meet your responsibility to control African lovegrass on your property under the Landscape South Australia Act 2019.

 • The African Lovegrass Control Program supports landholders with free spraying of African lovegrass infestations on their properties.